 Drain off the liquid tea.
 Use a strainer to remove solid particles.
 If you

-cheesecloth, to remove small particles that can clog the sprayer.
+through a cheesecloth, to remove small particles that can clog the sprayer.

-so high, that it burns the plants.
+be so high, that it burns the plants.
 Before applying the tea to your plants,

 mix 10 parts water with one part manure tea.
 This 10:1 ratio dilutes the